broomix/ecowitt-tools/ecowitt-firmware-updater/README.md

 	Firmware Version [GW1200B_V1.2.2]
 ```

+> [!IMPORTANT]
+> When you run the update command below, you may see a significant pause after the updater
+> prints the message "_file size is NNNNNNN bytes._", before it displays
+> "**>>> start**".
+This appears to be due to the device taking a few seconds
+> to prepare its internal flash memory where the new firmware will be
+> stored.
+DO NOT WORRY - the device is functioning properly.

 2. If you are ready to update the firmware in the device, invoke the updater
    with the "-u" option to perform the update, and specify the name of the